 - Enter the URLs that your IdP requires for user authentication (for example,*.okta.com).

-- Create a security policy rule to allow traffic to the IdP and Cloud Identity Engine and select the custom URL category as the match criteria.
+- Create a security policy rule to allow traffic to the authentication type and Cloud Identity Engine and select the custom URL category as the match criteria.

-- Configure an Authentication policy rule to use the Authentication Enforcement object and allow traffic to the custom URL category.
+- (Required for authentication policy rule only) Configure an Authentication policy rule to use the Authentication Enforcement object and allow traffic to the custom URL category.

 - Commityour changes and verify that the firewall redirects authentication requests to the Cloud Authentication Service.

 - On the client device, use the browser to access a webpage that requires authentication.